-Updated Section 5 Benchmarking and Comparisons with Other Councils
+Section 5 Benchmarking and Comparisons with Other Councils

-Each council's performance has been assessed against ten key benchmark ratios.
-The benchmarking assessment has been conducted on a consolidated basis for councils operating more than one fund.
+As discussed in section 2 of this report, each council's performance has been assessed against ten key benchmark ratios.
+The benchmarking assessment has been conducted on a consolidated basis (that is, for councils that operate more than one fund, the results of all funds are included).
 This section of the report compares the Council's performance with its peers in the same DLG Group.
 The Council is in DLG Group 4.
-There are 31 councils in this group and at the time of preparing this report, we have data for all of these councils.
+There are 32 councils in this group and at the time of preparing this report, we have data for 19 of these councils.

-In Figure 1 to Figure 7, the graphs compare the historical performance of Council with the benchmark for that ratio, with the average for the Group, with the highest performance (or lowest performance in the case of the Infrastructure Backlog Ratio where a low ratio is an indicator of strong performance), and with the forecast position of the Council as at 2016 (as per Council's LTFP).
-Figures 8 to 10 do not include the 2016 forecast position as those numbers are not available.
+In Figure 15 to Figure 21, the graphs compare the historical performance of Council with the benchmark for that ratio, with the average for the Group, with the highest performance (or lowest performance in the case of the Infrastructure Backlog Ratio where a low ratio is an indicator of strong performance), and with the forecast position of the Council as at 2016 (as per Council's LTFP).
+Figures 22 to 24 do not include the 2016 forecast position as those numbers are not available.

-Where no highest line is shown on the graph, this means that Council is the best performer in its group for that ratio.
-For the Interest Cover Ratio and Debt Service Cover Ratio, we have excluded from the calculations, councils with very high ratios which are a result of low debt levels that skew the ratios.
+Where no highest line is shown on the graph, this means that Council is the best performer in its group for that Ratio.